cnruby/gradle_kotlin/README.md

-## Develop The Spring Web Application DataSource Files for PostgreSQL
+## Develop The Spring Web App DataSource Files for PostgreSQL

 ### DO (rename and edit a schema file for PostgreSQL datasource)
 ```bash